-As P1 and P3 are not benchmarked products.
-Allocation to these processes is determined considering the production of these waste gases as process emissions, and is given to the consumer of these waste gases (steam gen H1 and H2; where the emissions occur).
-In this example, as the consumer is also the producer of the waste gas, this sub-installation will be part of this installation; if the waste gas had been sold to an ETS-installation, the latter would have received the allocation.
+As P1 and P3 are not benchmarked products, allocation to these processes is determined by considering the production of these waste gases as process emissions, and is given to the consumer of these waste gases (steam gen H1 and H2; where the emissions occur).
+In this example, as the consumer is also the producer of the waste gas, this sub-installation will be part of the same installation; if the waste gas had been sold to an ETS-installation, the latter would have received the allocation.

-Waste gases from both P1 and P3 will be part of the same process emission subinstallation (see Figure 10).
+Waste gases from both P1 and P3 will be part of the same process emissions sub-installation (see Figure 10).
 If, additional and physically separate, process emissions of type a or type b were emitted within the boundaries of the installation, these would have been included in this sub-installation as well.

-The preliminary allocation of this sub-installation will be:
+The preliminary allocation of this process emissions sub-installation will be:

-F{i,k} = Reduction factor x HAL x CLEF{i,k}
+$$F{i,k} = PEF_k x HAL x CLEF{i,k} x CBAM{i,k}$$

-HAL = Arithmetic meanBaselinePeriod [Vwg x NCVwg x (EFwg-EF {NG} x Corr n)] ------------------------------------- ---------------- ---
+$HAL = Median{BaselinePeriod} [V{WG} \times NCV{WG} \times (EF{WG}-EF{NG} \times Corr{\eta})]$

+$F{i,k}$ the annual preliminary allocation for sub-installation I in year k (expressed in EUAs/year); PEF_k process emissions reduction factor, equal to 0.97 until the end of 2027, and to 0.91 from

+2028 onwards

-Where: F {i,k} the annual preliminary allocation for sub-installation I in year k (expressed in EUAs/year); Reduction factor 0.97 CLEF {i,k} the applicable Carbon Leakage Exposure Factor for sub-installation i in year k; V {WG} Non-flared volume of waste gas in Nm 3 or tonnes; NCVwg Net Calorific Value of the waste gas in TJ/Nm 3 or TJ/t; EFwg Emission factor of the waste gas in tCO2/TJ; EF {NG} Emission factor of natural gas (= 56.1 tCO2/TJ); Corr η Correction factor to take into account the technically usable energy content; compared to natural gas (for the use of electricity production, a default value of 0.667 can be used).
+$CLEF{i,k}$ the applicable Carbon Leakage Exposure Factor for sub-installation I in year k;

+CBAM ${i,k}$ the applicable CBAM factor for sub-installation i in year k; V{WG} Non-flared volume of waste gas in Nm3 or tonnes; NCV ${WG}$ Net Calorific Value of the waste gas in TJ/Nm3 or TJ/t;

+EF{WG} Emission factor of the waste gas in tCO2/TJ; EF{NG} Emission factor of natural gas (= 56.1 tCO2/TJ);

+$Corr{\eta}$ Correction factor to take into account the technically usable energy content; compared to natural gas (for the use of electricity production, a default value of 0.667 can be used).

-Allocation to the consumer of waste gases produced by processes P1 and P3 are discussed as issues 3 and 4 emissions goes to the waste gas consuming process (in this example: Steam gen H1 and H2 which are part of the same installation); Raw material flows are not shown (e.g. carbon used as reducing agent or chemical synthesis).
+Allocation to the consumer of waste gases produced by processes P1 and P3 are discussed as issues 3 and 4

+Figure 10 Example 1 - Waste gases from non-benchmarked products (P1 and P3) are included in a process emissions sub-installation13.
+The allocation related to these process emissions goes to the waste gas consuming process (in this example: Steam gen H1 and H2 which are part of the same installation); raw material flows are not shown (e.g., carbon used as reducing agent or chemical synthesis).

-7 This refers to the 'Production part' of the waste gases, see Figure 2 for more information.
+13 This refers to the 'Production part' of the waste gases, see Figure 2 for more information.